patrickohh/Game-N-Go/README.md

-# game_rental_api
+# Game N' Go
-A simple, RESTful web API that acts as a rental system for games.
-The API features CRUD operations for users in game and store entities.
+A simple, RESTful web API that emulates a rental system for games.
+The API allows users to perfrom CRUD operations with game/store-front entities and HTTPS requests supported by a Flask framework.
+Used the Google Cloud Platform to deploy.
-Web API can be accessed on this URL:https://game-rental-api.wl.r.appspot.com Hosted using the Google Cloud Platform